Boondocking Site Review – Ogilby Road, Imperial County/Yuma, CA/AZ

-A huge, easy lesser-known boondocking area with tons of interesting mining history ~14 miles west of Yuma, AZ on the CA side of the AZ/CA border.
+A huge boondocking area with tons of interesting mining history ~14 miles west of Yuma, AZ on the CA side of the AZ/CA border.

-Location: Ogilby Road, CA, S34 (no official info on the web, but there’s a very crude map of Yuma BLM areas HERE)
+Location: Ogilby Road, CA, S34 (no specific info on the web, but you can download a detailed PDF BLM map of the area HERE)

 Coordinates: Approx. 32.817215N,-114.837856W (= SW corner of boondocking area).
 Link to map location HERE